szczyglis-dev/py-gpt/README.md

 Options reference: https://pypi.org/project/SpeechRecognition/1.3.1/

-## Autonomous Mode: self loop, AI to AI conversation
+## Autonomous Mode: AI to AI conversation

 The plugin introduces a "talk with yourself" mode, where GPT begins a conversation with itself.
 You can set this loop to run for any number of iterations.
 Throughout such a sequence, the model will engage